gainwell-ohio/spbm/docs/BloodFCT_Agents/colony_stimulating_factors.md

 | Severe, chronic neutropenia with absolute neutrophil count (ANC) of less than 500/mm3 and have symptoms associated with neutropenia (e.g. fever, infections, oropharyngeal ulcers). | 30 days                                     |
 | Hematopoietic radiation injury syndrome                                                                                                                                             | 30 days                                     |

-### All Authorizations

-Must be prescribed in accordance with FDA approved labeling
+**All Authorizations**: Must be prescribed in accordance with FDA approved labeling

-## Additional Criteria
+## Criteria

 ### Non-Preferred

+Non-Preferred Criteria

 -   Must provide documentation of medical necessity beyond convenience for why the patient cannot be changed to a preferred drug (i.e., allergies, drug-drug interactions, contraindications, or intolerances) **OR**
     -   For any nonsolid oral dosage formulation: must provide documentation of medical necessity for why patient cannot be changed to a solid oral dosage formulation